gowildchild/Existenz/README.md

 ## 7.1 | Architectural Shift: The Deprecation of Legacy Registers

 To ensure future researchers do not misinterpret the evolution of this protocol, this section documents the exact mathematical and defensive requirements that forced the transition from our legacy layout to the v0.70+ pairing sequence.
+The documentation has not been fully updated yet, sorry for that.

 ---